hwborchers/hwborchers.github.io/RandJulia.md

 julia_command("a = sqrt(2.0);")   # no output printed
 ```

 The Julia variable `a` will be generated and the Julia output of the last command will be printed on the console.
-To completely suppress the output, append a semicolon to the last command. `julia_command` does *not* return a value to R -- more to the point, `NULL` is returned invisibly.
+To completely suppress the output, append a semicolon. `julia_command` does *not* return a value to R -- more to the point, `NULL` is returned invisibly.

 To get the value of a Julia variable back to R, use the `julia_eval` command.
 It will convert the value or Julia object to an R object and print it or assign it to an R variable.